cosmos/cosmos-sdk/docs/spec/staking/01_state.md

 `Shares per Token = validator.TotalShares() / validator.Tokens()`

-Only the number of shares is received is stored on the DelegationEntry.
+Only the number of shares received is stored on the DelegationEntry.
 When a delegator then Undelegates, the token amount they receive is calculated from the number of shares they currently hold and the inverse exchange rate: